 CEBU Island

-Cebu is home to the Mary Queen of Heaven Mother House in Talisay City, the Home of Love Rehabilitation and Livelihood Center in Tuburan, and My Bonita Home for Girls in Talamban, overseen by Sister Bridget and Sister Clare respectively.
+Cebu is home to the Mary Queen of Heaven Mother House in Talisay City, and the Home of Love Rehabilitation and Livelihood Center in Tuburan.
+Between 2018 and 2025 we managed and operated My Bonita Home for Young Girls also on the island.

 Central to our operations in the Philippines, Cebu serves as our 'healing' island, where many individuals have found refuge and safety.
-A fair number of residents of our Home of Love have graduated from colleges and universities, pursuing careers as nurses, social workers, engineers, and business executives.
+A fair number of residents of our Home of Love and My Bonita have graduated from colleges and universities and are pursuing careers as nurses, social workers, engineers, and business executives.
 Others have received training for life-sustaining jobs in fields such as sewing, cooking, catering, marketing, and administrative assistance.
 This journey has not only initiated their healing but also inspired them to lead fulfilling and happy lives.
 Our Home of Love mission is to support young mothers and single residents who are seeking strength and assistance as they work toward personal healing and empowerment.

 Home of Love happily welcomes a new group of residents